amoe/yerburgh-tvja/notes.md

 test names.
 I'd definitely agree with this tip, favouring a single descriptive test name even with redundancy.

+And we also experience the failed configuration attached to not being able to import Vue files.
+It's funny to experience this ecosystem clusterfuck in documented form.
+People will look back on this and laugh, perhaps.
+Apparently Jest and Webpack are incompatible because Webpack is asynchronous.

+We need to use a special 'transformer' to get Jest to work at all when importing SFCs.  `babel-jest` and `vue-jest`.
+They are manually configured in the jest object inside package.json.
+Having installed and configured these, we can at least build.

 ## Errata from Dave